Trolleybuses in Belgrade: 1947-1960s expansion

 The first trolleybus was presented to the public during the Labor Day parade on 1 May 1947 while the network became operational on 22 June 1947.
-The first two lines were Kalemegdan-Slavija and Crveni Krst-Slavija, which was later expanded to Kalemegdan Park, too.
-Several months later, the third line, to Dušanovac, was open.
+The first two lines were Kalemegdan-Slavija and Crveni Krst-Slavija, which were soon after joined into one line.
+Several months later, the extension of the line to Dušanovac was opened.
 In the 1950s, the general idea was that trolleybuses should take over the major role in the public transportation.
 By 1955, the number of trolleybuses rose to 42.
 Envisioned plans included lines to Zemun, Karaburma, New Belgrade and Dedinje, but not all were carried into effect.
 Line to Zemun was opened in 1956, and in time three lines across the Sava river were formed: Line 14 – Zeleni Venac-Gornji Grad (Zemun) (which was considered a successor line to the pre-war tram line), Line 15 – Zeleni Venac-Novi Grad (Zemun) and Line 16 – Zeleni Venac-Pohorska, New Belgrade.

 During this period, trolleybus became part of the Belgrade's sub-culture due to the activity of kešanje (slang for hanging onto something).
 Instead of entering the vehicle and paying for the ticket, the teenagers and young adults would grab onto the trolley pole on the outside.